The X-Files: The Men in Black

 The mythology of the sci-fi drama The X-Files revolves around a government conspiracy involving not only the existence of aliens but a pending invasion by the extraterrestrial beings.
 Although fictional, the narrative contains references to many actual UFO events, including the suspected crash of a flying saucer in Roswell, alien abductions, and the secret operations of the rumored Majestic 12.

-No examination of UFO mythology, however, would be complete without an acknowledgement of the Men in Black – supposed government agents purported to intimidate UFO witnesses into remaining silent about their experiences.
+No examination of UFO mythology, however, would be complete without the mysterious Men in Black – supposed government agents who reportedly intimidate UFO witnesses into remaining silent about their experiences.
+Although The X-Files primarily uses these mysterious dark-clad beings for comic relief, threads of their real-world activities are intertwined within its narratives nonetheless.

-In his 2011 book The Real Men In Black: Evidence, Famous Cases, and True Stories of These Mysterious Men and their Connection to UFO Phenomena, Nick Redfern traces the roots of the Men in Black that mirror Mulder’s observation.
+“Since the Fifties, people who have had close encounters have reported subsequent visits by these unearthly Men in Black,” FBI Agent Fox Mulder explains in the episode “Jose Chung’s From Outer Space.”
+In his 2011 book The Real Men In Black: Evidence, Famous Cases, and True Stories of These Mysterious Men and their Connection to UFO Phenomena, Nick Redfern traces the roots of the Men in Black that mirror Mulder’s brief summation.

 “For years, the Men in Black have been elusive, predatory, fear-inducing figures, hovering with disturbing regularity upon the enigmatic fringes of the UFO subject, nurturing their own unique brand of terror and intimidation,” Redfern writes.
 “Like true specters from the outer edge, the MIB appear from the murky darkness, and roam the countryside provoking carnage, chaos, paranoia, and fear in their wake, before returning to that same shrouded realm from which they originally oozed.”

-One particular encounter described within the pages of The Real Men In Black occurred during the 1970s and not only serves as the prototype for other appearances in the real world but those seen in “Jose Chung’s From Outer Space” as well.
+One particular encounter described within the pages of The Real Men In Black occurred during the 1970s and not only serves as the prototype for other appearances in the real world but those in “Jose Chung’s From Outer Space” as well.
 In September 1976, Dr. Herbert Hopkins of Orchard Beach, Maine, performed hypnotic regression therapy on a patient who was allegedly abducted by aliens the previous year.
 Shortly after the session, Hopkins received a phone call from someone claiming to be a member of the fictitious New Jersey UFO Research Organization.

 “He invited the man over, right then and there,” Nick Redfern explains.
 “This in itself was very curious and totally illogical, Hopkins later realized, as he did not even think to ask the man’s name.
 Also, the Hopkins’ home had been broken into on two occasions, which made his actions even more puzzling and reckless.”